aave/aave-v3-core/Certora/certora/Verification_Report.md

 In this document, verification conditions are either shown as logical formulas or Hoare triples of the form {p} C {q}.
 A verification condition given by a logical formula denotes an invariant that holds if every reachable state satisfies the condition.

-Hoare triples of the form {p} C {q} holds if any non-reverting execution of program C that starts in a state satsifying the precondition p ends in a state satisfying the postcondition q.
+Hoare triples of the form {p} C {q} holds if any non-reverting execution of program C that starts in a state satisfying the precondition p ends in a state satisfying the postcondition q.
 The notation {p} C@withrevert {q} is similar but applies to both reverting and non-reverting executions.
 Preconditions and postconditions are similar to the Solidity require and assert statements.

 Formulas relate the results of method calls.
 In most cases, these methods are getters defined in the contracts, but in some cases they are getters we have added to our harness or definitions provided in the rules file.
 Undefined variables in the formulas are treated as arbitrary: the rule is checked for every possible value of the variables.